 By Melissa Scroggins, Shutterstock Submitter

-In this tutorial, we’ll examine how to create a unique look that can be used in icons, backgrounds, and detailed vector illustrations using Adobe Illustrator.
-This is a great way to give the appearance of a metallic texture to a surface.Step 1: Create a Rectangle with a Metallic Gradient
+In this brushed metal tutorial, we’ll examine how to create a unique look that can be used in icons, backgrounds, and detailed vector illustrations using Adobe Illustrator.
+This is a great way to give the appearance of a brushed metal texture to a surface.Step 1: Create a Rectangle with a Metallic Gradient

 Open a new AI file.